tomasmark79/MarkWareVCMake/README.md

 ```
 Contains source files (.cpp) and `internal` header files (.hpp) that are not intended for public use.

-## FAQ

-`Q:` **Build task error**
-Error: /home/.../Build/Standalone/default/Debug is not a directory
-Error: /home/.../Build/Library/default/Debug is not a directory
-`A:` There is nothing to build.
-You must first create the configurations for the product, and only then can you compile separately with the build task.
-The "Zero to Build," "Zero to Hero," or CMake configuration tasks will help you create the configuration, which can then be compiled.

-`Q:` **CMake-tidy error**
-Error while trying to load a compilation database: Could not auto-detect compilation database from directory, etc.
-`A:` For static code analysis to work correctly, you need to have the CMake configurations prepared.
-Also, ensure that the `CMAKE_EXPORT_COMPILE_COMMANDS` variable is set to `ON` in CMakeLists.txt.

 ## Conventions

 To avoid future issues with folder and file names, I have set these rules.